benbalter/Infinite-Scroll/readme.txt

 == Description ==

+Infinite scroll has been called autopagerize, unpaginate, endless pages.
+But essentially it is pre-fetching content from a subsequent page and adding it directly to the user’s current page.

-Infinite Scroll adds the following functionality to your WordPress installation: **When a user scrolls towards the bottom of the page, the next page of posts is automatically retrieved and appended**.
+When a user scrolls towards the bottom of the page, the next page of posts is automatically retrieved and appended.
 This means they never need to click "Next Page", which *dramatically increases stickiness*.

 Features:

-*   Fully embraces progressive enhancement: RSS readers and js-off folks will be happy.
+* Works out-of-the-box for many popular WordPress themes -- just activate the plugin and scroll
-*   Fully customizable by text, css, and images.
+* Fully customizeable
-*   Works on 80% of WordPress themes, with little or no configuration.
-*   API hooks to modify the behavior.
 * Requires no (hopefully) template hacking, only a knowledge of CSS selectors.
+* Countless API endpoints to modify the behavior.
+* Backwards compatible: Will not break RSS readers, mobile devices, or browsers with javascript

 Full information on [infinite-scroll.com](http://www.infinite-scroll.com)